akshay-a-jain/akshay-a-jain/README.md

 - 🔭 Currently working as a **Delivery Consultant at IBM India**
 - 🌱 Currently exploring **Platform Engineering, GitOps & Cloud Native Technologies**
 - 💬 Ask me about **AWS, Azure, Kubernetes, OpenShift, Docker, Terraform, Jenkins, Linux, Python & CI/CD**
-- 📍 Bangalore, India 🇮🇳
+- 📍 Bengaluru, India 🇮🇳
 - ⚡ Fun Fact: *If it can be automated, it should be automated.*

 ---